StephenOTT/TAXII-Worker/README.md

 Using External workers allow execution of TAXII and STIX data evaluations and actions to be done in any language.
 This worker acts as a universal bridge example allowing a unified worker framework to execute scripting in various polymorphic languages providing flexibility to downstream Cyber Analysts.

+## Benefits of using Worker patterns:

+1. Crossing System Boundaries: An external worker does not need to run in the same Java process, on the same machine, in the same cluster or even on the same continent as the workflow/process engine.
+All that is required is that it can access the process engine’s API (via REST or Java).
+Due to the polling pattern, the worker does not need to expose any interface for the process engine to access.
+1. Crossing Technology Boundaries: An external worker does not need to be implemented in Java.
+Instead, any technology can be used that is most suitable to perform a work item and that can be used to access the process engine’s API (via REST or Java).
+The TAXII-Worker provides a layer of abstraction around this need, so that all of the interactions with the server are handled, and only the core scripting is required by the end-user/developer/analyst.
+1. Specialized Workers: An external worker does not need to be a general purpose application.
+Each external task instance receives a topic name identifying the nature of the task to perform.
+Workers can poll tasks for only those topics that they can work on.
+The TAXII-Worker framework allows multiple instances to be added into the network and automatic connectivity within the cluster is provided through Vertx's Event Bus.
+1. Fine-Grained Scaling: If there is high load concentrated on external task processing, the number of external workers for the respective topics can be scaled out independently of the process engine.
+If a specific threat is active and requires additional resources, the worker for that threat can be stood-up and scaled independently of the rest of the network of workers and the process engine.
+1. Independent Maintenance: Workers can be maintained independently of the process engine without breaking operations.
+For example, if a worker for a specific topic has a downtime (e.g., due to an update), there is no immediate impact on the process engine.
+Execution of external tasks for such workers degrades gracefully: They are stored in the external task list until the external worker resumes operation.

 # Current Workflow Actions Supported

 ## Fetch and Lock